SanderSade/mIRC-script-merger-cleaner/readme.md

 ### Configuration file

-Configuration file is in a simple text file in JSON format.
+Configuration file is a simple text file in JSON format.
 Use the configuration file from command-line:

     MsMerge.exe -c:"c:\dev\scripts\myScript\msmerge.release.json